 Germline variant discovery

-Best practices for germline SNPs & indels - A series of workflows which cover pre-processing, SNP and indel variant calling, and joint calling.
+GATK4-Germline-Preprocessing-VariantCalling-JointCalling (Tutorial implementation) - A series of workflows that cover pre-processing, SNP and indel variant calling, and joint calling.
 Outputs from each workflow are designed to become inputs to the next, so the entire pipeline can be run altogether or in parts.
-Try it now at GATK4-Germline-Preprocessing-VariantCalling-JointCalling

-Best practices for germline CNVs - Use GATK's GermlineCNVCaller to call a cohort of samples, build a model for denoising further case samples, then call case samples using a previously built model for denoising.
+- Germline-CNVs-GATK4 - Use GATK's GermlineCNVCaller to call a cohort of samples, build a model for denoising further case samples, then call case samples using a previously built model for denoising.
 This analysis will detect germline CNVs in exome sequence data.
-Try it now at Germline-CNVs-GATK4

 Somatic variant discovery

-Best practices for somatic SNVs & indels using Mutect2 - A Mutect2 workflow crafted to be used for variant discovery of SNVs and indels in somatic data.
-This workspace is plug-n-play — just add in your data, and the outputs will be created.
-A detailed notebook tutorial will walk you through the necessary steps.
-Try it now at Somatic-SNVs-Indels-GATK4
+- Somatic-SNVs-Indels-GATK4 - A Mutect2 workflow crafted to be used for variant discovery of SNVs and indels in somatic data.
+A detailed notebook tutorial walks you through the steps necessary to run the workflow on your data.

-Best practices for Funcotator - Use Funcotator to analyze variants for their function and write the analysis to a specified output file.
+- Variant-Functional-Annotation-With-Funcotator - Use Funcotator to analyze variants for their function and write the analysis to a specified output file.
 This workspace uses the default set of data sources for the human somatic use case.
 You can also modify annotations to use with germline data sources, or with your own custom data sources.
-Try it now at Variant-Functional-Annotation-With-Funcotator